raffecat/LittleMUS/README.md

 ## OPL Emulator

 The library is set up for [Woody-OPL](https://github.com/rofl0r/woody-opl) which was extracted from [DOSBox](https://www.dosbox.com/wiki/Main_Page) before it changed over to [Nuked-OPL](https://github.com/nukeykt/Nuked-OPL3).

 Little MUS only calls a single function, `void adlib_write(int reg, int val)`, which you can instead define in your program to do anything you like.

-I tried it with Nuked-OPL (you can still use it by building with -DOPL_NUKED) but some of the notes didn't come out right at the limits, so I went back to woody-opl.
+I tried it with Nuked-OPL, but some of the notes didn't come out right at the limits, so I went back to woody-opl.

 ## Real OPL Hardware?